laxuanlinh/thoughtmachine/vault_core.md

 - This posting type doesn't expect any further modification of the transaction.
 - It can also be used to debit or credit funds to an internal account, follows the double entry model
 - It allows to specify whether it's an inbound to the customer's account or an outbound from the customer's account - usually to an internal account.
-- Hard settlement can be used in Stand-in payment, when a Payment Gateway cannot connect to the Payment hub despite the authorizatoin and settle postings are accepted, then the Gateway can operate in Stand-in or Offline mode, meaning it accepts the payment and later when the Hub comes back online, it can make a Hard Settlement posting
+- Hard settlement can be used in Stand-in payment, when a Payment Gateway cannot connect to the `Payment Hub` despite the authorizatoin and settle postings are accepted, then the Gateway can operate in Stand-in or Offline mode, meaning it accepts the payment and later when the Hub comes back online, it can make a Hard Settlement posting
 - Another usecase is to reverse a payment or to refund.

 ### Custom instruction